 In You Don’t Nomi, director McHale takes the audience on a journey through Showgirls, talking to filmmakers, actors, fans and detractors, and...VIEW TRAILER

-Our own Academic conference is back on the academic agenda with 2020 dates confirmed for Dec 4 & 5 right alongside our VR, games and immersive tech and games conference and expo, XR:WA.
+Our own Academic conference will be back with 2021 dates TBC alongside our VR, games and immersive tech and games conference and expo, XR:WA, dates also TBC

 Looking at all things cinema, games, screen-based science and technology, VR, AR and moving image hybrids between, Revelation Academic is a unique screen culture event not seen at any other film festival in the country.